-The Common Sensing Control Present field when one when one indicates that the Common Sensing Control field is present, or when zero that it is not present.
+The Common Sensing Control Present field when one indicates that the Common Sensing Control field is present, or when zero that it is not present.

-The CIR Report Parameters Present field
+The CIR Report Parameters Present field when one indicates that the CIR Report Parameters field is present, or when zero that it is not present.

-The Frequency Stitching Parameters Present field
+The Frequency Stitching Parameters Present field when one indicates that the Frequency Stitching Parameters field is present, or when zero that it is not present.

+The Non-sensing TX CIR Report Parameters Present field when one indicates that the Non-sensing TX CIR Report Parameters field is present, or when zero that it is not present.

 The Common Sensing Control field is formatted as per Figure 83.